SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

     plot_motion(motion)

 Alternatively, you can save the motion (and related motion info) in a folder.
-The folder will contain the motion vector itself, as well as detected peaks, peak location, and more.
+The folder will contain the motion vector itself, as well as detected peaks, peak locations, and more.

 .. code-block:: python